Hack23/.github/profile/README.md

-# Hack23

-Welcome to the Hack23 organization!
-This organization is dedicated to the development of secure open-source software applications and tools.

 ## Welcome to Hack23! 👋

 We are an organization dedicated to the development of secure open-source software applications and tools.
 Our mission is to enhance transparency and security in the digital world.

 ## About Hack23 ℹ️

 Hack23 is led by [James Pether Sörling](https://www.linkedin.com/in/jamessorling/), an experienced technology professional with expertise in information security and delivery of secure cloud systems.
-He is a strong advocate for transparency in organizations and is committed to ensuring the security and reliability of our open-source projects through the use of industry best practices such as OpenSSF and CII Best Practices.
+He is a strong advocate for transparency in organizations and is committed to ensuring the security and reliability of our open-source projects through the use of industry best practices such as [OpenSSF](https://openssf.org/) and [CII Best Practices](https://bestpractices.coreinfrastructure.org/).

 James has given talks at various forums, including [Javaforum Göteborg](https://www.youtube.com/watch?v=A_hq2Y03d6I), where he discussed how to secure your development pipeline with static and dynamic application security tests, as well as software composition analysis using Sonarqube.
 He was also a guest on the [Shift Left Like A Boss](https://www.youtube.com/watch?v=aYwSd1Wu28Q&ab_channel=Soluble/) security podcast, where he discussed open-source tools that can make high-velocity development more secure.